Why Mago 1.0.0 Won't Ship With an LSP

 Each of these features is a project in itself.

-Our Strategy: Quality Over Speed
+My Strategy: Quality Over Speed

-We face a choice between two options:
+I face a choice between two options:

 Option A: Ship a minimal LSP now, disappointing users who expect more